jhealy/aspnet45-docker-selenium/readme.md

 Windows 10 containers are able to run Selenium tests.
 See the instructions at [how to build a Selenium / .NET Framework / Windows 10 container](win10/buildme-win10.md) to get going.

+If you wish to see the Selenium tests crash (maybe you can make it work?) follow the instructions in the [How to build a Selenium / .NET Framework / Windows Server container](wns.net4-8/buildme-wns.md) doc.

 ### SEEMS SIMILAR TO

 * Docker issue (linux) on aug 11 2015 - /dev/shm sizing - https://github.com/elgalu/docker-selenium/issues/20 by kkochubey1